 Why This Matters

-The First Amendment isn't just a historical document—it's the legal backbone of everything journalists do.
-When you're tested on journalism history and principles, you're being asked to understand how press freedom developed, what legal tests courts apply, and why certain protections matter more than others.
+The First Amendment is the legal backbone of everything journalists do.
+When you're tested on journalism history and principles, you need to understand how press freedom developed, what legal tests courts apply, and why certain protections matter more than others.
 Every major press freedom case, from the Pentagon Papers to student journalism rights, traces back to these foundational principles.

-Here's the key insight: the First Amendment doesn't grant absolute freedom.
+The First Amendment doesn't grant absolute freedom.
 Your exam will test you on where the lines are drawn and why courts draw them there.
-Don't just memorize that prior restraint is unconstitutional—know the exceptions, the landmark cases, and how these principles interact.
+Don't just memorize that prior restraint is unconstitutional.
+Know the exceptions, the landmark cases, and how these principles interact.
 Understanding the tension between free expression and competing interests (national security, reputation, public order) is what separates a strong exam response from a mediocre one.

 Core Expressive Freedoms

 These are the foundational rights that enable journalism to function.
-Each protects a different mode of expression, but together they create the ecosystem where news gathering and dissemination can occur without government control.
+Each protects a different mode of expression, but together they create the ecosystem where news gathering and dissemination can happen without government control.

 Freedom of Speech

-- Government interference is the target, meaning private entities (employers, platforms) can restrict speech without triggering First Amendment concerns
+- Government interference is the target, meaning private entities (employers, platforms) can restrict speech without triggering First Amendment concerns.
+If a social media company removes a post, that's not a First Amendment issue.
+Only government action counts.

 Freedom of the Press

-- No prior restraint is the default position; courts presume government cannot stop publication before it happens
+- No prior restraint is the default position.
+Courts presume the government cannot stop publication before it happens.

-- Post-publication liability remains possible: journalists can face consequences for libel, invasion of privacy, or revealing classified information after the fact
+- Post-publication liability remains possible: journalists can face consequences for libel, invasion of privacy, or revealing classified information after the fact.
+The protection is against pre-publication censorship, not against all legal accountability.

 Protection of Symbolic Speech

 - Tinker v.
-Des Moines (1969) established that students don't "shed their constitutional rights at the schoolhouse gate," protecting symbolic protest in schools
+Des Moines (1969) established that students don't "shed their constitutional rights at the schoolhouse gate," protecting symbolic protest (in that case, black armbands worn to protest the Vietnam War) in schools

-- Disruption standard applies: symbolic speech can be restricted if it materially and substantially disrupts operations or invades others' rights
+- Disruption standard applies: symbolic speech can be restricted if it materially and substantially disrupts school operations or invades others' rights.
+Note that this is a student speech standard; outside of schools, symbolic speech receives full First Amendment protection unless it falls into an unprotected category.

 Legal Tests and Doctrines